-The adolescents and young adults I work with find confidence talking things out in session and learning new and different ways to cope.
-In therapy, clients learn to use the tools needed to reframe distressing situations.
-I teach mindfulness techniques including yoga poses, meditation and other activities that can bring you or your child back to “the here and now”.
-Incorporating mindfulness into a daily routine can improve distress tolerance, increase concentration and decrease anxiety.
+With Cognitive Behavioral Therapy (CBT), we can work on ways to reframe unhelpful thinking patterns.
+I also teach mindfulness techniques, including yoga poses, meditation, and other activities that can bring you back to “the here and now.”
+Incorporating mindfulness into a daily routine can improve distress tolerance, increase concentration, and decrease anxiety.

 Who do I work with?

-I will see children as young as 8 struggling with changes in behavior, anxiety and other mental health concerns.
+I will see children as young as 13 struggling with changes in behavior, anxiety, and other mental health concerns.